Scrooge McDuck: In other media

 Scrooge also makes sporadic appearances in Disney's and Square Enix's Kingdom Hearts series, helping Mickey Mouse establish a world transit system to expand his business empire to other worlds.
 He first appears in Kingdom Hearts II as a minor non-playable character in Hollow Bastion, where he is trying to recreate his favorite ice cream flavor – sea-salt.
-Scrooge later appears in the prequel, Kingdom Hearts: Birth by Sleep, this time with a speaking role.
+Scrooge later appears in the prequel Kingdom Hearts: Birth by Sleep, this time with a speaking role.
 He works on establishing an ice-cream business in Radiant Garden and gives Ventus three passes to the Dream Festival in Disney Town.
 Scrooge returns in Kingdom Hearts III, now managing a bistro in Twilight Town with the help of Remy from Ratatouille.
 Alan Young reprises the role in the English version of Birth by Sleep, while Enn Reitel voices the character in III.

 Scrooge has appeared in the Boom!
 Studios Darkwing Duck comic, playing a key role at the end of its initial story, "The Duck Knight Returns".
 Later he would also play a key role on the final story arc "Dangerous Currency", where he teams up with Darkwing Duck in order to stop the Phantom Blot and Magica De Spell from taking over St. Canard and Duckburg.

 In 2015, Scrooge was seen in the Mickey Mouse short "Goofy's First Love", where Mickey and Donald are trying to help Goofy find his love.
 Donald suggests money, and they head over to Scrooge's mansion where Donald tells his uncle that Goofy needs a million dollars.
 Scrooge then has his butler kick them out.
 When Goofy is inadvertently launched from a treadmill and catapulted off another building, he lands in Scrooge's mansion.
 The butler kicks Goofy out and the process repeats itself but this time Mickey and Donald are catapulted as well and kicked out by the butler.
 Scrooge is seen at the end attending Goofy's wedding with a sandwich.
-In the 2016 Mickey Mouse Christmas special, "Duck the Halls", after Young's death, John Kassir took over voicing Scrooge McDuck, however he later tweeted that he won't be reprising his role in the reboot.
+In the 2016 Mickey Mouse Christmas special, "Duck the Halls", after Young's death, John Kassir took over voicing Scrooge McDuck, however he later tweeted that he would not be reprising his role in the reboot.
 Kassir continues to voice the character in subsequent appearances in this series.
 Scrooge makes a cameo appearance in the Legend of the Three Caballeros episode "Shangri-La-Di-Da".

-In the DuckTales reboot, Scrooge is played by Scottish actor David Tennant.
+Scrooge also has a cameo appearance with his outfit from Mickey's Christmas Carol in the 2023 short film Once Upon a Studio.